 The good news is, as CBD is better understood and further differentiated from THC, there are more opportunities to work with legitimate payment processors for people selling it.
 There are even solutions for start-ups available, who until recently struggled to establish themselves in this market.

-Until the day cannabidiol reaches full legality throughout America, it will be deemed a high risk industry for merchants.
-However, there are more options now than ever – do your homework and find a merchant service provider who can help legitimize your CBD business.
+Until the day cannabidiol reaches full legality throughout America, it will be deemed a risky industry by banks everywhere – requiring a dependable high risk merchant account provider to simply keep the doors open.
+However, there are more options now than ever.
+Do your homework so you can find a processor that believes in you and your business, because they do exist.

 Step 5: Optimize Your Site